 Ingredients

-- 2 tablespoons curry paste, substitute 2 teaspoons curry powder
+- 2 tablespoons red curry paste, substitute 2 teaspoons curry powder

-- 1 can chickpeas, 14-ounce, drained and rinsed
+- 2 15-oz cans chickpeas, drained and rinsed

 Instructions

-- Heat oil in a medium skillet or Dutch oven over medium heat until shimmering.
+- Heat oil in a large skillet or Dutch oven over medium heat until shimmering.

 Notes

-- Smooth peanut butter melts easily into the sauce.
-Avoid chunky or natural peanut butter with oil separation for best texture.
+- Smooth peanut butter melts more easily into the sauce — avoid chunky or natural with oil separation

-- The curry develops deeper flavor after resting—perfect for next-day lunches.
+- The curry develops deeper flavor after resting, making it ideal for meal prep and next-day lunches

 Nutrition